 There is definitely a lot to remember when searching for your proper NOC.
-However, if you start with the CIC tool for matching titles to NOC codes, your battle is often won at this stage.
+However, if you start with the IRCC tool for matching titles to NOC codes, your battle is often won at this stage.
 All that remains is following my instructions above to evaluate the duties and employment requirements in order to confirm you got the right one.

 Make sure to share your e-mail address with me so that you can be placed on my mailing list to be notified when new content is released.
 Click on this button at the top right side panel of this webpage: